munificent/craftinginterpreters/book/calls-and-functions.md

 ## Native Functions

-If users want to write programs that check the time, read user input, or access the file system, we could conceivably add new instructions and keywords for each operation, but that obviously doesn't scale well.
-Instead, most languages expose functionality by provided "built in", "native" , or "primitive" functions.
-From the user's perspective, these look like regular functions in the language that they can call.
-But the functions are *implemented* in the underlying host language -- in our case C. That lets them access functionality that isn't otherwise exposed to the language.
-These functions are the windows between the world of Lox and the world of C.
+A programming language implementation reaches out and touches the outside world through native functions.
+If you want to be able to write programs that check the time, read user input, or access the file system, we need to add native functions -- functions callable from Lox but implemented in C -- that expose those capabilities.

-Lox feels like a "toy" language mainly because it has almost no built in capabilities.
-At the language level, it's fairly complete -- it's got closures, classes, inheritance, and other fun stuff.
-It's really the lack of native functions that make it feel small and not useful for real work.
-Right now, clox has *no* native functions.
-Adding a suite of them will go a very long way towards turning it into a useful language.

-But adding a long list of platform capabilities isn't actually very educational.
+At the language level, Lox is fairly complete -- it's got closures, classes, inheritance, and other fun stuff.
+The main reason it feels like a toy language is because it has almost no native capabilities.
+We could turn it into a real language by adding a long list of them.

-Once you've seen how to bind one bit of C code to Lox, you get the idea.
-But even supporting *one* native function requires us to build out all the machinery.
-So we'll go through that and do all the hard work.
-Then, when that's done, we'll add one tiny native function just to show it works.
+However, grinding through a pile of OS operations isn't actually very educational.
+Once you've seen how to bind one piece of C code to Lox, you get the idea.
+But you do need to see *one*, and even a single native function requires us to build out all the machinery for interfacing Lox with C. So we'll go through that and do all the hard work.
+Then, when that's done, we'll add one tiny native function just to prove that it works.

 The reason we need new machinery is because, from the implementation's perspective, native functions are different from Lox functions.
 They have no